chenhao-ye/cs537-sp21-discussion/week3/README.md

 // ...
 ```

-`.globl open` declare a label `open` for compiler/linker; when someone in the user-space runs `call open`, the linker know which line it shold jump to.
+`.globl getpid` declares a label `getpid` for compiler/linker; when someone in the user-space executes `call getpid`, the linker knows which line it should jump to.

 It then moves 11 into register `%eax` and issues an interrupt with an operand 64.